SoftHu/tos_avg/En/heart_4_2_6.md

 1756243576689214 -->|Tuna sushi.|1756243611384387[End]
 Start -->1756243808518725[<b>Speaker 👉 Kon:</b>

-So full!
+I'm stuffed!
 Can't eat any more.]
 1756243808518725 -->1756243872197198[<b>Speaker 👉 Ritsuryo:</b>

 Ah, I envy you, Seabert.
 Mum can't cook at all.]
 1756243872197198 -->1756243921078879[<b>Speaker 👉 Kinntarou:</b>

-But Mum knows how to brew sake.]
+But Mum sure can brew sake!]
 1756243921078879 -->1756243934704224[<b>Speaker 👉 Ritsuryo:</b>

 But we're not allowed to drink it yet, are we?]